sdtemple/flare-hapibd-beagle-pipelie/README.md

     - For example, SHAPEIT
 - Give instructions for how to run with slurm workflow manager
 - Give instructions about if your initial data is GDS or VCF

+## Other notes

+### Possible bugs and errors

+- Running out of memory: increase cluster-resouces:xmxmem in yaml and terminal pass into `--cluster`
+- Names are different in CHROM column between reference and target samples
+- Reference sample is not phased
+    - Comment out `[macro+'/lai/chr'+str(i)+'.referencephased.flare.anc.vcf.gz' for i in range(low,high+1)],` in the rule `record_yaml`
+- JAR file is corrupted: download a fresh version
+    - Changed the `remove-phase.jar` to `remove-phase.py`

+### Phasing strategies

+There are two phasing strategies:
+- Use the reference to phase the target sample (could introduce imputed values)
+    - This will likely create more markers in the target sample data
+- Rephase target and reference targets altogether
+    - This will likely create fewer markers in reference and target sample data

+### A pilot study on small chromosomes

+Your chromosome files should be named numerically, e.g., chr1 all the way to chr22.
+If you want to study some sex chromosome or otherwise, use symbolic links to say call it chr23.

+In your YAML configuration file, the chromosome files between `chr-low` to `chr-high` will be analyzed.
+Use a subset of the smallest chromosomes to test the pipeline, e.g., `chr-low: "21"` and `chr-high: "22"`.
+Then, to run the entire analysis, use `chr-low: "1"` and `chr-high: "22"`.

 ### Initiating with *.vcf.gz files instead of *.gds files